-As of December 31, 2020, we employed a commercial team of 67 employees, including many with significant industry and technical experience.
-We follow a direct sales model in North America and EMEA, while selling through third party distributors and dealers in APAC.
+As of December 31, 2021, we employed a commercial team of 148 employees, including many with significant industry and technical experience.
+This total includes field instrument service personnel who are classified in cost of goods sold in our consolidated statements of operations.
+We follow a direct sales model in North America and EMEA, while selling through third-party distributors and dealers in APAC.

 We focus a substantial portion of our resources on research and development, as well as on business development and sales and marketing.
 Our research and development efforts are geared towards developing new instruments and assay capabilities, as well as new reagent kits, to meet both our customers' needs and to address new markets.
-We incurred research and development expenses of \$9.6 million and \$8.8 million for the years ended December 31, 2020 and 2019, respectively.
 We intend to continue making significant investments in this area for the foreseeable future.
 We also intend to continue to make investments in building our sales team and marketing our products and services to potential customers.
-We incurred aggregate general, administrative, and sales and marketing expenses of \$24.0 million and \$26.4 million for the years ended December 31, 2020 and 2019, respectively.

 We generally outsource all of our production manufacturing.
-Design work, prototyping and pilot manufacturing are performed in-house before outsourcing to third party contract manufacturers.
-Our outsourced production strategy is intended to drive cost leverage and scale, and avoid the high capital outlays and fixed costs related to constructing and operating a manufacturing facility.
+Design work, prototyping and pilot manufacturing are performed inhouse before outsourcing to third-party contract manufacturers.
+Our outsourced production strategy is intended to drive cost leverage and scale and avoid the high capital outlays and fixed costs related to constructing and operating a manufacturing facility.
 The contract manufacturers of our systems and reagent kits are located in the United States and Asia.
 Certain of our suppliers of components and materials are single source suppliers.
 We manufacture and assemble certain instrument components in-house.

-As of the date of this prospectus, we have financed our operations primarily from the issuance and sale of convertible preferred stock and borrowings under our long-term debt agreement.
+As of the date of this Annual Report on Form 10-K, we have financed our operations primarily from the issuance and sale of convertible preferred stock, borrowings under our long-term debt agreement, and our IPO.
 We have incurred net losses in each year since our inception in 2015.
-Our net losses were \$16.7 million and \$14.8 million for the years ended December 31, 2020 and 2019, respectively.
+Our net losses were \$42.9 million and \$16.7 million for the years ended December 31, 2021 and 2020, respectively.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We expect our expenses will increase substantially in connection with our ongoing activities, as we:

-- attract, hire and retain qualified personnel, including the expansion of our commercial capabilities and organizations; - market and sell new and existing solutions and services; - invest in processes and infrastructure to scale our business; - support research and development to introduce new solutions; - · expand, protect and defend our intellectual property; and - acquire complementary businesses or technologies to support the growth of our business.
+- attract, hire and retain qualified personnel, including the expansion of our commercial capabilities and organizations; - market and sell new and existing solutions and services; - invest in processes and infrastructure to scale our business; - support research and development to introduce new solutions; - expand, protect and defend our intellectual property; and - acquire complementary businesses or technologies to support the growth of our business.